EpiDoc/Source/guidelines/README.txt

     Generate HTML Guidelines from XML files

         1. Make sure you have a full checkout of the SVN repository.
+        2. Make a copy of the Oxygen project file guidelines/Guidelines-generation-project.xpreg, and name it guidelines/Guidelines-generation-project.xpr.
+This is necessary because the project file is changed by using it.
+When you are finished, you can discard the new project file.
         2. Open OxygenXML and open the project file: guidelines/Guidelines-generation-project.xpr
         3. Open the xml file: guidelines/xml/driver.xml